velsa/notion-ts-client/README.md

         "C%3DP_": {                 // Notion property ID (don't change)
-          "name": "Type",           // Notion property name (don't change) "type": "multi_select",   // Notion property type (don't change) "varName": "type",        // variable name to be generated in SDK "readOnly": false         // read only properties will not be available in DTOs used for writes },
+          "name": "Type",           // Notion property name (don't change) "type": "multi_select",   // Notion property type (don't change) "varName": "type",        // variable name to be generated in the SDK "readOnly": false         // read only properties will not be available in DTOs used for writes },
         "%3D%3DNA": {